AbtinMogharabin/MakeMe-BNN/README.md

 ### 2.1.1  Model General Overview

-The paper conducts a multi-step theoreical analysis on the model key elements.
-Explaining their reasoninng behind each of the chosen methods.
+The paper conducts a multi-step theoretical analysis of the model's key elements.
+They explained their reasoning behind each of the chosen methods.

-1. In the supplementary material they show that ABNN exhibits greater stability than classical BNNs.
-This is because in variational inference BNNs the gradients, crucial for obtaining the Bayesian interpretation, vary greatly.
+1. In the supplementary material, they show that ABNN exhibits more excellent stability than classical BNNs.
+This is because, in variational inference BNNs, the gradients crucial for obtaining the Bayesian interpretation vary greatly.
 This often introduces instability, perturbating the training.
-ABNN reduces this burden by applying this term on the latent space rather than the weights.
+ABNN reduces this burden by applying this term to the latent space rather than the weights.

 2. In the literature, because of the non-convex nature of the DNN loss, there might exist a need to modify the loss.
-By adding a new $\varepsilon$ term, they show  show empirical benefits for performance and uncertainty quantification
+By adding a new $\varepsilon$ term, they show  empirical benefits for performance and uncertainty quantification

-3. Although using BNNs theoretically provide valuable information, they remain unused in practice because of challenges in computing full posteriors.
-For this reason, ABNN solely samples the sampling noise terms (ϵ) and average over multiple training terms to generate robust predictions during inference.
+3. Although using BNNs theoretically provides valuable information, they remain unused in practice because of challenges in computing full posteriors.
+For this reason, ABNN solely samples the sampling noise terms (ϵ) and averages over multiple training terms to generate robust predictions during inference.

 After these modifications, the general model training procedure is as follows:

 <div align="center">
     <img src="Images/Training-Procedure.png" alt="Procedure" width="400" height="580">
-    <p>Figure 3: This image represents general model training procedure</p>
+    <p>Figure 3: This image represents the general model training procedure</p>
 </div>

 ### 2.1.2  Bayesian Normalization Layers (BNLs)